 You may be able to purchase a HUD home with a VA loan or a USDA loan that does not require a down payment.

-How do I start bidding on a HUD home?
+How do I start bidding on a HUD home that I want to buy?

 You will need to work with a HUD-approved real estate professional to submit a bid package on any property.